The organisation as an employer

 Keeping and depositing withholding tax

 When the organisation pays salary or other benefits subject to withholding tax, withholding tax must be deducted from the payments.
 The deducted withholding tax must be deposited in a separate bank account (tax deduction account) or collateral can be pledged for the amount.

 The organisation must submit the a-melding by the fifth day of the month after the salary payment and provide information on the withholding tax that is deducted.
 When submitting via Altinn, the employer will receive an acknowledgement which states the account number and KID to be used for payment.
-On the 15th of January, March, May, July, September and November (the due date months), the organisation must send tax deductions for the previous two months to the tax collector in the municipality in which the organisation is registered.
+On the 15th of January, March, May, July, September and November (the due date months), the organisation must send tax deductions for the previous two months.

 Charitable and benevolent institutions and organisations that are covered by the rules for exemption from the obligation to pay employer’s national insurance contributions (see below) may use a simplified settlement scheme in connection with salary payments.
 This entails special rules for certain obligations that the organisation has as an employer.
 Among other things, this concerns the rules regarding notification to the employee register and the obligation to keep and deposit withholding tax.
 The scheme is voluntary, even if the conditions for using the simplified scheme are met.
 The simplified settlement scheme is described in more detail below.

 Generally, tax-exempt organisations must pay employer's national insurance contributions.